JSilvestrini/Elden-Ring-NN/README.md

 end
 ```

-The above code was found on this forum [post](https://www.cheatengine.org/forum/viewtopic.php?t=618933&sid=ea8d85619a9513450cc63fbe2f1a3443).
+The above code was found on this forum [post](https://www.cheatengine.org/forum/viewtopic.php?t=618933&sid=ea8d85619a9513450cc63fbe2f1a3443) and edited to fit the needs of this project.
 So credit to that user for the code.
 This creates a timer that will check to see if there is a locked on target and if the target changes.
 This is so that target can easily be grabbed each time that the player dies, since this is expected to be a lot.

-Unlike the WorldChrMan, this value is subject to change very often.
+For anyone editing the code above, the interval is in milliseconds, and the code you want to change is within the function block called `onTimer`.

+More discussion of the cheat table is located in the readme that is in the following directory: scripts/place_cheat_table_here/README.md.

+#### Elden Ring Initial Setup

 ## Documentation